 If the business is forced to pay liability claims due to indemnification, the maximum they would pay is $1 million, even if the damage incurred exceeds that cap.

-How to draft an indemnification agreement
+How to write an indemnity agreement

 While you can start from scratch, you might also want to consider using the Indemnity Agreement Template from the PandaDoc template library.